Drillbit Taylor poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Drillbit Taylor against these established plot points, we can identify how Steven Brill utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Drillbit Taylor within the comedy genre.

 Steven Brill's Structural Approach